mspncp/gosu-wiki/Getting Started on Linux.md

 # To install Ruby 1.9
 sudo emerge -atv ruby:1.9

+# For me, I had to install gosu like this:
+gem install gosu -- --with-ldflags=-lXinerama
 ```

 *Please check* how to install all this software if you are on a different distribution.